Frequently Asked Questions (FAQ's)

 The cost of your plot includes ongoing (perpetual) care for the cemetery grounds.
 This involves the continued care of the lawn, grounds, plant material, roadways, and water and drainage systems within the cemetery.
 (It does not refer to care of your monument or marker.
 Care of these items is the responsibility of the plot owner.)
 However, the cemetery will, upon request or when we note a safety concern, raise and level markers at no cost.
 When in doubt, simply call the office and see if we can help.

 Pleasant Hill Cemetery allows planting annuals and perennials one foot in front and one foot on each side of the monument at the grave site.
 Cut flowers may also be left at the grave.
+Trees, shrubs, vines and vegetables are not allowed.

 Artificial flowers or artificial decorations of any kind are not allowed.
 Potted plants, glass or pottery containers are strictly prohibited.
 All floral decorations will be removed and discarded by cemetery personnel when they become unsightly.